Resolving Speed and Encoding Bottlenecks in Fast Heteromeric Self-Assembly: Discussion

 \section{Discussion}

 {\bf Summary.} In this article we have shown that a large heteromeric structure can rapidly self-assemble from a small seed through kinetic discrimination of its components.
+This extends our previous work on polymerization~\cite{Benoist25_SA} to the case of quasi-2D growth.
 Nonetheless, in simple assembly models with fixed connectivity, few specific additions weaken discrimination and decrease assembly speed.
-We found that adding a single bond per assembly layer alleviates these speed and encoding bottlenecks, yielding faster and more robust assembly.
+These speed and encoding bottlenecks constitute a key difference from 1D growth, where assembly steps have comparable timescales and error rates.
+We found that adding a single bond per assembly layer alleviates these bottlenecks, yielding faster and more robust assembly.
 In particular, these localized changes in connectivity greatly reduce errors due to component promiscuity.
 More broadly, gradual increases in connectivity lead to progressive improvements in assembly speed, accuracy, and encoding capacity.

 {\bf Relationship to previous theoretical work.} This study builds on recent advances showing that mixtures with many components can encode higher-order structures, both solid~\cite{Murugan_PNAS15,Sartori20} and liquid~\cite{Teixeira24,Jacobs21}, as minima of a high-dimensional free-energy landscape, akin to pattern retrieval in Hopfield neural networks~\cite{Hopfield82,Krotov16,Ramsauer21}.
 Beyond classical free-energy minimization, achieving rapid far-from-equilibrium growth requires careful design of assembly pathways~\cite{Whitelam15,McMullen22}.